SofaPirate/Plaquette/extras/joss-paper/paper.md

 The framework includes a set of core unit types:

-- **Base units**: basic analog and binary input/output.
+- **Base units**: basic analog and binary input/output
-- **Generators**: generative source signals such as square, triangle, and sine waves, as well as ramps.
+- **Generators**: generative source signals such as square, triangle, and sine waves, as well as ramps
-- **Timing units**: scheduling and temporal control such as timers and metronomes.
+- **Timing units**: scheduling and temporal control such as timers and metronomes
-- **Filters**: real-time signal transformations such as min-max scaling, normalizing, and detecting peaks.
+- **Filters**: real-time signal transformations such as min-max scaling, normalizing, and detecting peaks
-- **Fields**: spatial functions sampled at fractional positions to plot, shape, or transform signals across space.
+- **Fields**: spatial functions sampled at fractional positions to plot, shape, or transform signals across space

 Engines and units have a low memory footprint, with static allocation at compile time to avoid dynamic allocation and fragmentation.
 In particular, signal-processing units such as min-max scaling and normalizing use exponential moving averages rather than circular buffers, ensuring low and predictable memory usage.